-You can search for award seats on American Airlines, Alaska Airlines, and Hawaiian Airlines on AA.com as well as put the tickets on hold.
+You can search for award seats on American Airlines, Alaska Airlines and Hawaiian Airlines on AA.com.

-You can hold your award for 5 days if booked between 331 and 15 days prior to departure, 1 day if booked within 14 days of departure, and for 2 hours if booked within 24 hours of departure.
-There is NO charge for holding an award.
+You can hold your award for five days if booked between 331 and 15 days prior to departure, one day if booked within 14 days of departure, and for two hours if booked within 24 hours of departure.
+There is no charge for holding an award.

-- You can book a maximum of 4 one-way awards on a single ticket
+- You can book a maximum of four one-way awards on a single ticket

 - The award booking window opens 331 days prior to the flight’s departure